Exact Rotating Wave Approximation: Introduction

-The problem of a periodically driven two-level system has been studied using the Magnus expansion, which provides a means of performing time-dependent perturbation theory at the Hamiltonian level in which unitarity of the time evolution is inherently preserved \cite{magnus1954, ernst87, waugh07}.
-The dressed state formalism \cite{cohen73} has also been employed in a study concerning the time evolution of a periodically driven multi-level system \cite{yang17}.
+The problem of a periodically driven two-level system has been studied using the Magnus expansion,\footnote{We note that Ref.~\cite{rau98} investigates the problem of a spin in a time-dependent magnetic field using an approach related to the Magnus expansion.
+In that work the time evolution operator is written as a product of three consecutive rotations about mutually perpendicular axes resulting in differential equations that are solved perturbatively.} which provides a means of performing time-dependent perturbation theory at the Hamiltonian level in which unitarity of the time evolution is inherently preserved \cite{magnus1954, ernst87, waugh07}.
+The dressed-state formalism \cite{cohen73} has also been employed in a study concerning the time evolution of a periodically driven multi-level system \cite{yang17}.
 Most work on the time evolution under periodic driving of quantum systems, however, is based on Floquet theory, starting with an influential analysis by Shirley in 1965 \cite{shirley65}.
-While the basic formulation of Floquet's theorem may be used directly in such an investigation \cite{aravind84, mananga11, schmidt18}, the more common Floquet approach is to obtain an infinite dimensional, time-independent Hamiltonian by using an extended Hilbert space \cite{shirley65, sambe73} and then introduce a two-time formalism that allows the formal separation of a micromotion and an effective, coarse-grained evolution \cite{sambe73, howland74, breuer89ZPD, peskin93, drese99, novicenko17}.
+While the basic formulation of Floquet's theorem may be used directly in such an investigation \cite{aravind84, mananga11, schmidt18}, the more common Floquet approach is to obtain an infinite dimensional, time-independent Hamiltonian by using an extended Hilbert space \cite{shirley65, sambe73}, and then introduce a two-time formalism that allows the formal separation of a micromotion and an effective, coarse-grained evolution \cite{sambe73, howland74, breuer89ZPD, peskin93, drese99, novicenko17}.